ex3-cut3/ex3-cut3/README.md

 <br />
 <br />

-P.S.
-Pinned repos may not entirely reflect my current skills or coding style.
-But fear not, for coding is an ever-evolving journey.
+P.S. 📚 Pinned repos may not entirely reflect my current skills or coding style .
+But fear not, for coding is an ever-evolving journey 🌱.

 ---